 I’m happy with how my skin looks– the acne that I’ve struggled with throughout my 20s and 30s has disappeared (even during that dreaded high-acne pre-period week).
 My skin tone is even and feels incredibly soft.

-The mixture absorbs really well into skin leaving it non-greasy.
-I can put BB cream or makeup on right after, using this as a moisturizing base, especially during the dryer winter months in Canada.
+The mixture absorbs really well into the skin, leaving it non-greasy.
+I can put BB cream or makeup on right after, using this as a moisturizing base—especially during the drier winter months in Canada.
+As someone who appreciates quality products, I love pairing it with tools from a reliable cosmetic brush manufacturer for a smooth and flawless application.

 Rosehips oil adds extra sun protection and vitamin C. Castor oil is highly emollient, anti-aging, anti-inflammatory and helps to relax and reduce the appearance of wrinkles.